GrACE: A Generative Approach to Better Confidence Elicitation and Efficient Test-Time Scaling in Large Language Models: Experiments

 \subsection{\modelname for Open-ended Generation}

-\fakeparagraph{Experiment Settings.} We use two popular question-answering datasets, TriviaQA \cite{joshi2017triviaqa} and SciQ\cite{welbl2017crowdsourcing}, for evaluating the quality of confidence produced by \modelname in the open-ended generation task.
+\fakeparagraph{Experiment Settings.} We use two popular question-answering datasets, TriviaQA \cite{joshi2017triviaqa} and SciQ \cite{welbl2017crowdsourcing}, for evaluating the quality of confidence produced by \modelname in the open-ended generation task.
 Note that in the open-ended generation setting, the model is not provided with candidate answers, unlike in the multiple-choice setting.
 Instead, we ask the model to generate answers with greedy decoding.
-The correctness of model answers is determined by ROUGE score \cite{lin2004rouge} following the setting in Ulmer et al. \cite{ulmer2024calibrating}.
+The correctness of model answers is determined by ROUGE score \cite{lin2004rouge} following the setting in \citet{ulmer2024calibrating}.
 We select three backbone models with different architectures, scales, and training strategies: Phi-3-3.8B \cite{abdin2024phi}, Llama-2-7B \cite{touvron2023llama}, and Llama-3.1-8B-Instruct \cite{grattafiori2024llama}, to comprehensively validate the effectiveness of our method.
-We only fine-tune a set of LoRA \cite{hulora} and the embedding of \token.
-The implementation details are in Appendix \ref{appd:A}.